LordAmit/mobile-monkey/README.md

 ## Setup / Requirements / Dependencies

-Mobile-Monkey was created and and tested in Ubuntu 17.04, 64 bit.
+MobiCoMonkey was created and and tested in Linux Mint 18.3 and Ubuntu 16.04, 64 bit.
 It is dependent on:

 - Android SDK
 - Python 3.6